Visitor Center of the Jewish Community of Madrid

-The permanent exhibition that is exhibited in the Visitors Center of the Jewish Community of Madrid invites the visitor to a journey through the contemporary history of the presence of Jewish life in Madrid, from its beginnings and until today, through photographs, images, visual and graphic elements, and ritual objects.
+The permanent exhibition that is exhibited in the Visitors Center of the Jewish Community of Madrid invites the visitor to a journey through the contemporary history of the presence of Jewish life in Madrid, from its beginnings and to our days, through photographs, images, visual and graphic elements, and ritual objects.

 Monument to the Victims of the Holocaust